bikespace/bikespace/bikespace_dashboard/README.md

 - `response_data` - full unfiltered data from the BikeSpace API
 - `display_data` - user-filtered data shown by the various dashboard components
 - `filters` - dict of filters to be applied for `display_data`.
-Each filter should be labeled by the value it is applied to and should have a `test` property which is a function that takes the labeled value from a row of the data and returns true or false. **TODO link to description below.**
+Filters should be a subclass of `ReportFilter` imported from `main.js`.

 When a `Component` sets or updates the value of `SharedState.filters`, `SharedState` will apply those filters to `SharedState.display_data` and call `.update()` on each `Component` registered to it.
 The `.update()` method for a component will usually re-request `SharedState.display_data` and update the component's content on the page accordingly.

 Some components also use `SharedState.applyFilters()` to customize which filters are applied to the data used for rendering the component.

 CSS stylesheets for individual components can be found in `/css/components` and have a similar structure to the `/js` folder.
-Component stylesheets are imported via `main.css`.
+Component stylesheets are imported via `main.css`. `template.css` contains non-layout styling, `stylevars.css` is used for style variables (e.g. colours, fonts, spacing units), and all the other component sheets are for component-specific styling. `main.css` also imports [Modern Normalize](https://github.com/sindresorhus/modern-normalize) to help keep styling development more predictable across browsers.

-### Filters
+### More About Filters

-**DRAFT TODO CLEANUP**

-All subclass `ReportFilter` from `main.js` which exposes a 'state' property and a 'test()' function.

-'state' property describes the UI state (e.g. for date chart/filter and issue chart/filter)

-parking_time can be affected by several different filter keys:

-- date_range, e.g. to implement filters such as "last 90 days" or "last year"
-- yearday_period, e.g. to implement filters such as "reports in winter"
-- weekday_period, e.g. to implement filters such as "reports on weekends"
-- time_period, e.g. to implement filters such as "reports in the evening"

-(Some kind of note - if you want to see e.g. after sundown, do a jupyter notebook :P)

-latitude and longitude are filtered by the filter key "location"

-**Filter List and Examples**
+Filters are created by subclassing `ReportFilter` in `main.js`.
+Subclasses should take a "state" input (generally an arbitrary-length list of primitives or objects) and implement a "test" function that returns true or false for reports that should be included or excluded by that state.

+For example to filter "all reports on Tuesdays", a component would create the filter with `new WeekDayPeriodFilter(["tuesday"])`, where `WeekDayPeriodFilter` is a subclass of `ReportFilter`.
+The subclass itself implements a test function to return true if the report's parking_time value is on a Tuesday (in Toronto's timezone).

+The intended list of filters is below:

 ```
+format: <filterKey> (<report value(s) used>) <example state>

 id (id) ["id1", "id2"]
 location (latitude, longitude) [{
   min_lat: 123,